-Do you lose sleep because of your partner’s snoring?
-Is it light snoring you just can’t ignore, or the window rattling variety that nobody would sleep through?
+Do you regularly miss out on sleep because of your partner’s snoring?
+Is it light snoring you simply can’t ignore, or the window-rattling variety that nobody would keep anybody awake?

 1. First steps: is it snoring or sleep apnea?

-Your partner may not feel the snoring disrupts their sleep, and it might be true.
+Your partner may not feel that their snoring disrupts their sleep, and it might be true.
 But according to the American Sleep Apnea Association, many people might have obstructive sleep apnea rather than being what they call “simple snorers”.

 Sleep apnea is a sleep disorder with serious health implications.
 So it’s important to encourage your partner to speak to a doctor if they have any of the following symptoms:

-Sleep apnea can be treated, and in doing so will help the snoring – and your sleep along with it!
+Sleep apnea can be treated, which should also help their snoring – and your sleep too.
 If your partner doesn’t accept that they snore so much or that it’s so loud, it might help to record them so they can hear it themselves.

 If they roll onto their back later in the night, see if you can gently roll them back onto their side.

-A seemingly bizarre trick is to sew a tennis ball into the back of their pajamas or T-shirt.
-This will make sleeping on their back uncomfortable, and keep them in a non-snoring position.
+An unusual trick is to sew a tennis ball into the back of their pajamas or T-shirt.
+This will make sleeping on their back uncomfortable, which will help keep them in a non-snoring position.

-If they can only sleep on their back, try experimenting with different pillow heights.
-And you can find specialist anti-snore pillows which keep the head and airways in a better position.
+If they only sleep on their back, try experimenting with different pillow heights.
+There are also specialist anti-snore pillows available to buy which keep the head and airways in a better position.

 3. Support them to lead a healthy lifestyle